 The other women in the salon were ever so nonchalant while they did absolutely nothing except have their limbs microwaved.
 Me, I was ready to leave, get out, put on my tights and rumple the pedicure and then try to frantically straighten it back up.
 I wanted to run.
 Far away from the overwhelming absurdity and the big tempting posters of “jello foot baths” (wha?) begging to be, er, taken.

-Chasidim are weird, but this was completely new uncharted territory of bizarreness with no halachos or mammes to guide me and absolutely no bursting out in hysterical aw-ha-ha laughter.
+Hasidim are weird, but this was a completely new uncharted territory of bizarreness with no laws or mothers to guide me and absolutely no bursting out in hysterical aw-ha-ha laughter.